tzuliu/skinny-bones-jekyll/research/index.md

 share: false
 ---

-My research mainly focuses on the effects of scandals on politics.

 ## Do Scandals Matter?
 An Interrupted Time-Series Design on Three Cases

 All the R codes, GAUSS codes, data sets, and drafts could be reached at: